galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 >        - *"If multiple annotations are found for the same variant,
 >        store ..."*: `the first annotation found`
 >
->        Recipe for extracting the VarScan-generated *GPV* field and adding it
+>        This is the recipe for extracting the VarScan-generated *GPV* field
->        as a new column *germline_p* to the GEMINI database
+>        and adding it as a new column *germline_p* to the GEMINI database.
 >
 >      - {% icon param-repeat %} *"Insert Annotation extraction recipe"*
 >      - In *"3: Annotation extraction recipe"*: